LaxminarayanaV7416/javaPractice/SoftwareArchitecture/performance.md

     1. to reduce the lock duration we usually move out the code out of synchronorization block, that doesnt require a lock (especially an IO)
     2. Lock splitting: split lockl code into lower granularity such that it will processed on two locks and duration on which these locks will be held is also reduceed.
     3. Lock Stripping: Split locks for each partition of data like in concurrent hashmap.
+    4. Compare and Swap mechanism - it is basically the optimisitic locking mechanism which is used by operating system, java implements it by using atomic classes from java.util.concurrent.atomic.* . this basically does the same thing what is done optimistic locking basically we compare and set the values if the compare is false it need to recheck the values and does this till gets compare value to true.

+- Dead locks -
+- coherence delays -

 -------------------------------